Inner Terai Valleys of Nepal: Central Terai

-Rapti- Valley
+Chitwan Valley

-The Rapti Valley encompasses the districts of Makwanpur, Chitwan and Nawalpur of central Nepal.
-The Rapti valley lays somewhat 60 miles south-west of the Kathmandu valley and it has 600 square miles in area.
-After the re-structuring of the country in 2015, two districts of this valley, namely, Makwanpur and Chitawan lies in Bagmati Province and Nawalpur district lies in Gandaki Province.
+The Chitwan Valley, the biggest valley in Nepal, encompasses the districts of Makwanpur, Chitwan and Nawalpur of central Nepal.
+The Chitwan Valley lies south-west of the Kathmandu valley and it has 600 square miles in area.
+After the re-structuring of the country in 2015, two districts of this valley, namely, Makwanpur and Chitwan lies in Bagmati Province and Nawalpur district lies in Gandaki Province.
 It is 150 km long and roughly 30-48 km wide.
-The cities of Bharatpur, Nepal, Ratnanagar, Hetauda and Kawasoti are in the valley.
-It is drained by the Rapti River flowing from the Mahabharat Range near Hetauda, then west down the valley to join the Narayani River west of Meghauli.
-The Narayani is also called Gandaki further upstream and Gandak in India.
+The cities of Bharatpur, Ratnanagar, Hetauda and Kawasoti are in the valley.
+It is drained by the Rapti River flowing from the Mahabharat Range near Hetauda, then west down the valley to join the bigger Narayani River west of Meghauli situated within the valley.